louishenrifranc/ud851-Exercises/README.md

 * Create a LinearLayout and add object.
 * Get the object with the ```findViewbyId(R.id.name_defined_xml)```
 ### 2.2: Add a Menu (a button in the ActionBar)
-* Create a menu folder and a xml file in that folder which will represent the Menu item
+* Create a menu folder (in the res folder) and in it, an xml file which will be used to represend a Menu item.
 * Override ```onCreateOptionsMenu``` in the main Activity file.
-It will modify the ActionBar by adding the new button just created (create the Menu)
+It will modify the ActionBar by adding the new button just created.
 ```java
 public boolean onCreateOptionsMenu(Menu menu) {
  MenuInflater inflater = getMenuInflater();